 The Ladybug makes the perfect gift for someone starting a new venture because Ladybirds can signify a financial windfall.
 Also, for people falling in love, the Ladybird is said to herald future luck in love (so, for example, a Ladybird symbol would be ideal as an Engagement gift or a little something for a Wedding Day . . whether it be for guests or for participants like ushers, matron of honour, bridesmaids, bride’s family, and so on.)
 Ladybugs would also be appropriate as a gift to pass on wishes for good health, and so ladybird jewellery would be very suitable in this respect.

-SEARCH our central shop for Ladybirds / Ladybugs
+SEARCH our CENTRAL (Group) SHOP for Ladybirds / Ladybugs